fls-bioinformatics-core/auto_process_ngs/docs/source/icell8.rst

    experiment, which in turn corresponds to a specific single cell.

-The corresponding R2 read contains the actual sequence corresponding to the cell and UMI referenced by its R1 partner.
+The corresponding R2 read contains the actual sequence data corresponding to the cell and UMI referenced by its R1 partner.

 .. _icell8_fastq_generation: